shoelace-style/shoelace/docs/components/form.md

 All form controls support validation, but not all validation props are available for every component.
 Refer to a component's documentation to see which validation props it supports.

-Note that validity is not checked until the user interacts with the control or its containing form is submitted.
-This prevents required controls from being rendered as invalid right away, which can result in a poor user experience.
-If you need this behavior, set the `invalid` attribute initially.

 !> Client-side validation can be used to improve the UX of forms, but it is not a replacement for server-side validation. **You should always validate and sanitize user input on the server!**

 ### Required Fields